Indiana Electronic Health Records (EHR) Incentive Program

 following audit guidelines do not apply to that process.
-(MAPIR) of the EHR Provider Incentive Payment system receives a transaction from the Medicare & Medicaid EHR Incentive Program Incentive Program Registration & Attestation System (R&A) provider has registered for the Indiana HIT EHR Incentive Program, a transaction will be stored in the database.
-All the information submitted by the provider will be analyzed to ensure consistency consistency with IHCP data.
+When the MAPIR of the EHR Provider Incentive Payment system receives a transaction from the Medicare & Medicaid EHR Incentive Program Registration & Attestation System (R&A) indicating that a provider has registered for the Indiana HIT EHR Incentive Program, a transaction is stored in the database.
+All the information submitted by the provider is analyzed to ensure consistency with IHCP data.

 automated and manual steps, the following two basic validations are

-- Validate that the provider is currently enrolled as an Indiana
+- Validate that the provider is currently enrolled as an IHCP

-- Validate that the provider is an eligible professional (EP) or The provider will be contacted if supporting information is required to resolve any discrepancies or if additional recoupment indicators and other potential incorrect payments.
-EHs payments.
-EHs or EPs that received a Medicaid incentive payment are on-site review.
-A provider selection process based on proven Medicaid stratification variables and risk assessment criteria will follow with field audits if a desk audit review does not conclude
+- Validate that the provider is an eligible professional (EP) or The provider is contacted if supporting information is required to resolve any discrepancies or if additional documentation is recoupment indicators and other potential incorrect payments.
+EHs or EPs that received a Medicaid incentive payment are subject to a review.
+A provider selection process based on proven Medicaid stratification variables and risk assessment criteria is used by field audits if a desk review does not conclude audit

 - A review of financial payments

-- A review of the documentation supporting AIU and Meaningful Use provider based on the type of documentation available.
-The available.
-This documentation could include electronic as well as Appeals Process Overview in place for eligible providers to appeal provider eligibility determinations and HIT EHR Provider Incentive Payments.
-The appeals payments, provider eligibility determinations, and demonstrations to adopt, implement, upgrade, or meaningfully use CEHRT.
+- A review of the documentation supporting adopt, implement, and specific to each provider based on the type of documentation available.
+This documentation could include electronic as well as Appeals Process Overview process in place for eligible providers to appeal provider eligibility determinations and HIT EHR Provider Incentive Payments. payments, provider eligibility determinations, and demonstrations to adopt, implement, upgrade, or meaningfully use CEHRT.
 In accordance with 405 IAC 1-1.5-2(d), a provider that